-I still gave some detentions, but did so quietly which unnerved them.
+I still gave some detentions, but did so quietly unnerving them.

 I addressed poor behavior as soon as I could.

-I contacted parents more often noting both good things and problems.
+I contacted parents more often noting both good & bad issues.

 I was vigilant about treating "good" and "troubled" kids equally.

-Though sarcasm is not always good, it became a humorous tool.
+Though sarcasm is not always good, it can be a tool.

-If behavior was roundly bad, we sat silently without art for a day.
+If all behavior was poor, we sat silently without art for a day.

 I told those who enable bad behavior were just as guilty.